 - Freedom: People choose life on a boat for the freedom to determine where they live.
-Not being shackled by mortgages or utility bills, and all the other stuff that comes from living on land can be liberating.
+Not being shackled by mortgages or utility bills, and all the other stuff that comes from living on land, can be liberating.
 Untie your ropes and cast off!
 A new adventure awaits.
-And depending on what type of vessel you have, where you go could be limitless.
+Depending on what type of vessel you have, where you go could be limitless.

-Now you can’t do that in a house!
+You can't do all of that in a house!

 What are the Cons of Living on a Cheap Boat?

 - Limited Power: On a boat, power is finite.
 Batteries hold a charge and provide the electricity needed to power your onboard equipment.
-Most batteries shouldn’t discharge below 50 percent, especially standard lead-acid batteries, because they suffer damage and performance loss.
-Living on a boat teaches me to be frugal with the power I use, and over time, you will realize this too.
+Most batteries shouldn't discharge below 50 percent, especially standard lead-acid batteries, because they suffer damage and performance loss.
+Living on a boat teaches me to be frugal with the power I use.
+Over time, you will realize this too.

 - Marina Fees: Depending on location, exclusivity and popularity, marinas will charge accordingly and can get expensive.
 As a cost-conscious boat resident, finding cheaper alternatives is a must to keep the price down.
 Seek out marinas far from most towns and exclusive locations, maybe on a quiet backwater, which will save you thousands of dollars.
 Even boating club memberships offer cheaper moorings.

 - Lack of Space: Let's face it, space is an issue.
 Cheap boat living requires imagination, but as the saying goes: "Necessity is the mother of invention."
 If you want to buy a cheap boat with minimal living quarters, you need to get creative with space.